Discover Critical Studies in Education's research fields and networks, and search for supervisors.

 Phone: +64 9 923 5140

-Alternatively, contact our Education and Social Work Student Centre to be put in touch with a postgraduate student adviser.
+Alternatively, visit the Student Hub services to be put in touch with a postgraduate student adviser.

 There are three main ways to find a supervisor in the School of Critical Studies in Education with expertise relevant to your research interests: